Kong/kong/DEVELOPER.md

 Once you have a Linux development environment (either virtual or bare metal), the build is done in four separate steps:

 1. Prerequisite packages.
-Mostly compilerls, tools and libraries needed to compile everything else.
+Mostly compilers, tools and libraries needed to compile everything else.
 1. OpenResty system, including Nginx, LuaJIT, PCRE, etc.
 1. Databases.
 Kong uses Posgres, Cassandra and Redis.
 We have a handy setup with docker-compose to keep each on its container.
 1. Kong itself.